lamelyan/blog/_posts/2019-12-17-state-design-pattern.md

 2. Delegating the execution of its behaviors to one of the state objects at a given time instead of implementing state-specific behaviors itself.

 #### Three main components to the pattern:
-1. Context
-   The context is a class which maintains an instance of a concrete state as its current state.
+1. Context - a class which maintains an instance of a concrete state as its current state.

-2. Abstract state class
-  The abstract state is an abstract class that defines an interface encapsulating all state-specific behaviors.
+2. Abstract state class - an abstract class that defines an interface encapsulating all state-specific behaviors.

-3. Concrete states that derive from abstract state class The concrete state is a subclass of the abstract state that implements behaviors specific to a particular state of the context.
+3. Concrete states - a subclass of the abstract state that implements behaviors specific to a particular state of the context.

 ### Abstract state